 Here are 3 of the most prevalent and pernicious weeds that appear in the spring:

-- Crabgrass gets it name from the leaves, which form a tight, crab-like circle.
+- Crabgrass gets its name from the leaves, which form a tight, crab-like circle.
 This annual weed tends to appear in weak or bare areas of a lawn.
 Both over- and under-watering favor its growth, as does consistently mowing the lawn too short.
 Treat crabgrass in the spring with a pre-emergence herbicide to keep seeds from sprouting.
 Timing is tricky.
 In regions with forsythia, aim to get the herbicide down as the forsythia starts to bloom.
 While the flowering of forsythia is a good cue, crabgrass germination actually occurs after the soil temperature has reached 55 F for several consecutive days.
 Check with your local extension office or a reputable garden center to fine-tune timing in your region.

 - Dandelions are familiar in spring and fall lawns.
 These perennial weeds grow long taproots.
 The best control is to dig them by hand, but be sure to get at least 2 inches of the taproot or the root will re-sprout, yielding two plants.
 A thick, healthy lawn is your best defense against this weed’s wind-borne seeds taking root.
-Spot-spray dandelions with a post-emergence herbicide that doesn’t kill grass.
+Spot-spray dandelions with a post-emergence herbicide that doesn’t kill the grass.
 If you can’t treat plants, at least gather blooms before they set seed.

 When Spring Weed Control Begins